ZayaanRahman/xl_grapher/README.md

 median: Calculate and display the median of a specified column.
 mode: Display the mode of a specified column (functionality not yet implemented).

-For example, to create a scatter plot using columns 'a' and 'b', enter `graph 'a', 'a'`.
+For example, to create a scatter plot using columns 'a' and 'b', enter `graph 'a', 'b'`.

 ## Contributions